 All students must satisfy degree residency requirements including minimum credit residency requirements for the major and minor.
-Consult with your advisor and/or refer to your SIS advisement report to ensure completion of the residency requirements if you are intending to use transfer courses to satisfy any Business Administration or Accounting major or minor requirements.
+Consult with your advisor and/or refer to your SIS Academic Requirements report to ensure completion of the residency requirements if you are intending to use transfer courses to satisfy any Business Administration or Accounting major or minor requirements.

 - Overall degree residency requirement: 30 credits must be earned at UWGB.

 - Residence in the major: 15 credits must be earned at UWGB and one-half of the upper level requirements for any major must be earned at UWGB.